lbnc-epfl/Microfluidic-designs/README.md

-This folder contains all he microfluidic mask designs used at LBNC
+This folder contains all the microfluidic mask designs used at LBNC